starVisionTeam/MCHuman/README.md

       <img src="./Assets/overview.png" alt="overview" width="100%">
     </div>

   **NOTE**: The current model is trained in a low-resolution dataset called THuman1.0, which contains simple poses and clothes.
-Fortunately, our method also achieves state-of-the-art performance on human images with complex poses and loose clothes.
+Fortunately, our method achieves state-of-the-art performance on human images with complex poses and loose clothes.

   **The code is released, but  not complete.
 We are still updating it.**